sparkflows/sparkflows-docs/docs/developer-guide/rest-api/datasets-rest-api.rst

    **curl -X POST --header 'Content-Type: application/json' --header 'Accept: application/json' --header 'path: data/spam.csv' -d '{"colNames":["0.0","this is not a spam","3.0"],"colTypes":["DOUBLE","STRING","DOUBLE"],"colFormats":["","",""],"colMLTypes":["NUMERIC","TEXT","NUMERIC"]}' localhost:8080/sampleData -b /tmp/cookies.txt**

-Returns schema of the files in the given path using the given delimiter
+Get the Schema of the files in the given path using the given delimiter
 -----------------------------------------------------------------------------

   delimiter and header are optional values